 Members of the U.S. Senate have stepped up pressure on the Federal Aviation Administration to keep open its Aircraft Registry Office during the shutdown.

-The action, led by U.S. Sens.
+The action, lead by U.S. Sens.
 John Boozman, R-Ark., and Jim Inhofe, R-Okla., along with Sens.
-Mark Pryor, D-Ark., Pat Roberts, R-Kan., and Jerry Moran, R-Kan., comes after a report on Monday (Oct.
-7) that an estimated 250 workers at Dassault Falcon’s Little Rock operation could be temporarily laid off due to the continuing government shutdown.
+Mark Pryor, D-Ark., Pat Roberts, R-Kan., and Jerry Moran, R-Kan., comes after a report on The City Wire on Monday (Oct.
+7) that an estimated 250 workers at Dassault Falcon's Little Rock operation could be temporary laid off due to the continuing government shutdown.

 Dassault Falcon, based in France, operates a “Completion Center” at the Little Rock National Airport (Bill and Hillary Clinton National Airport) that retrofits corporate jets.
 On Oct.
 2, a Dassault Falcon corporate jet (Falcon 2000S) retrofitted at the Little Rock operation was the 500th plane to be delivered.

 But the company is unable to bring “green” aircraft to Little Rock from France because key Federal Aviation Administration personnel who issue the permits are furloughed because of the shutdown.
 For the same reason, the company is also unable to have retrofitted planes inspected before they depart the Little Rock center.